telugudevopsguru/aws-zero-to-hero/README.md

 ### What is a Snapshot in AWS?
+- A snapshot in AWS refers to a point-in-time backup of an EBS volume or an EC2 instance's root volume.
+- It captures the entire state of the volume at the moment the snapshot is taken, including all data, configurations, and settings.
+- Snapshots are stored in Amazon S3 and are incremental, meaning only the changed blocks since the last snapshot are stored.
+- They are crucial for data backup, disaster recovery, and creating new volumes or AMIs.

+1. **Backup at a Point-in-Time:** A snapshot captures the exact state of the EBS volume or EC2 instance's root volume at the moment the snapshot command is issued.
+It includes all data, configurations, operating system, and application settings.

+2. **Incremental Backup:** Snapshots in AWS are incremental, meaning that only the blocks on the volume that have changed since the last snapshot are stored anew.
+This helps in reducing storage costs and improves the efficiency of backup operations.

+3. **Storage Location:** Snapshots are stored in Amazon S3 (Simple Storage Service), which provides durable and secure object storage.
+This storage mechanism ensures that snapshots are highly reliable and accessible when needed.

+4. **Use Cases:**
+   - **Data Backup and Recovery:** Snapshots are essential for creating backups of critical data, allowing you to restore data in case of accidental deletion, corruption, or other data loss scenarios.
+   - **Disaster Recovery:** They play a crucial role in disaster recovery strategies by providing a recovery point from which you can restore systems quickly.
+   - **Creating New Volumes or AMIs:** Snapshots can be used to create new EBS volumes or Amazon Machine Images (AMIs).
+This is useful for launching new EC2 instances with the same configurations as the original instance.
+   - **Data Migration and Testing:** Snapshots facilitate data migration between AWS regions or accounts and provide a snapshot of a known good state for testing purposes.

+5. **Management and Access:** You can manage snapshots through the AWS Management Console, AWS Command Line Interface (CLI), or AWS SDKs.
+Snapshots can be tagged, copied, shared, and deleted as per your requirements.

+### What is a Snapshot in AWS?

 A snapshot in AWS refers to a point-in-time backup of an EBS volume or an EC2 instance's root volume.
 It captures the entire state of the volume at the moment the snapshot is taken, including all data, configurations, and settings.
 Snapshots are stored in Amazon S3 and are incremental, meaning only the changed blocks since the last snapshot are stored.
 They are crucial for data backup, disaster recovery, and creating new volumes or AMIs.